 A corporation is resident in Denmark for tax purposes if it is incorporated in Denmark and registered in the Companies Register as having a Danish place of business.
 Further, foreign companies having their actual place of management in Denmark are also tax resident in Denmark.
 The actual place of management is typically the place where the management decisions concerning the company’s day-to-day operations are made.

 Permanent establishment (PE)

-Non-resident companies are liable to tax in Denmark on business profit if derived through a PE in Denmark.
-The existence of a PE is determined according to Danish tax law, which makes either a reference to a specific DTT or to text similar to Article 5 of the OECD Model Convention.
+Non-resident companies are liable to tax in Denmark on business profits derived through a PE in Denmark.
+The existence of a PE is determined according to Danish tax law, which makes either a reference to a specific DTT or to text similar to Article 5 of the Organisation for Economic Co-operation and Development (OECD) Model Convention.